 When applicable, some statistics are disaggregated by race/ethnicity.
 Data disaggregated by race/ethnicity have been reported using the 1997 Office of Management and Budget categories.
-Detailed information about the race/ethnicity categories can be found at http://nces.ed.gov/ipeds/reic/resource.asp.
+Detailed information about the race/ethnicity categories can be found at https://nces.ed.gov/ipeds/Section/Resources.

-Cohort Determination for Reporting Student Financial Aid and Graduation Rates
+Cohort Determination for Reporting Student Financial Aid, Graduation Rates, and Outcome Measures